Trapping and commutative Boolean networks: Lille networks

 \item Trapping and Interval-UFP Idempotent $\implies$ Lille.
 For all $x \in \B^n$, $f(x)$ is the unique fixed point in $[x, f(x)] = T_f(x)$.
 Let $y \in [x, f(x)]$, then $f(y)$ is the unique fixed point in $T_f(y) \subseteq T_f(x)$, hence $f(y) = f(x)$.
 Thus, $[y, f(y)] = [x, f(x)]$ for all $x \in \B^n$ and $y \in [x, f(x)]$. \end{enumerate}

-All the blue implications, that only hold for commutative networks, follow from the implication below. \begin{enumerate}[resume] \item Commutative and Trapspace-FP $\implies$ Lille. $f$ is trapping and Trapspace-FP, and hence locally idempotent, i.e. $f$ is Lille. \end{enumerate}
+All the blue implications, that only hold for commutative networks, follow from the implication below. \begin{enumerate}[resume] \item Commutative and Trapspace-FP $\implies$ Lille.
+By Theorem \ref{theorem:graphs_triangular}, $f$ is commutative and locally idempotent, i.e. $f$ is Lille. \end{enumerate}

 We now exhibit counterexamples to implications that are not displayed in Figure \ref{figure:Lille}. \begin{enumerate}[(a)] \item Interval-UFP and Idempotent $\centernot\implies$ Fixable.

 \item Interval-UFP and Idempotent $\centernot\implies$ Locally Idempotent.